Performance Metrics for Real Estate Developers: What is Important?

 Net present value (NPV)

-Net present value (NPV) is a vital financial gauge for property developers.
-It helps determine if a particular investment, given the initial input, generates the desired return or ‘target yield.’
+The last performance metric for real estate developers is the Net present value (NPV).
+It is a vital financial gauge to determine if a particular investment, given the initial input, generates the desired return or ‘target yield.’

 The NPV equation factors in a property’s existing net cash flows and the developer’s required rate of return, thereby establishing the property’s current value from the developer’s standpoint.